VictorEijkhout/make-support-files/README.md

 ## Customization

+The CMake build type is `RelWithDebInfo` by default.
+Set `CMAKEBUILDDEBUG` nonzero for `Debug`, or set `CMAKEBUILDTYPE` for any custom type.

 If the package does not generate a `lib` (or `lib64`) directory, set the variable `NOLIB` to anything nonzero.

 If the package generates a `bin` directory, set `HASBIN` to something non-null.
 If the bin directory is other than `TACC_PACKAGE_DIR/bin`, set `BINDIR` to the location relative to `TACC_PACKAGE_DIR`.